intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

                 name: svc-port
     ```
 - **efs_storage.yaml**:
     This configuration file outlines the Persistent Volume (PV) and Persistent Volume Claim (PVC) for the cluster.
-In this instance, EFS was utilized, but you should modify it according to your File Server setup.
+In this instance, we will be using the Host IKS provides and we will create a pv on /data path (You should download your models there) , but you should modify it according to your File Server setup.

+    ```bash
+    spec:
+  storageClassName: manual
+  capacity:
+    storage: 50Gi
+  accessModes:
+    - ReadWriteOnce
+  hostPath:
+    path: "/data"
     ```

+  *In cas you're using amazon EFS*
+    ```bash
     csi:
     driver: efs.csi.aws.com
     volumeHandle: <<USE YOUR EFS URL/ACCESS POINT>
     ```

 This is how the kubernetes architecture will look like.
 ![Kubernetes cluster](<tmp/K8S cluster.png>)